andrewwh/kong-api-mock/kong-config/routes/ROUTE.md

 Create one or more route definitions where each route is contained within its own file:
 * Create a file name _route name_-route.json
 * Do not supply a guid id
-* Add the service name without an id or leave the id blank as below
+* Add the service name as below

 ```json
     "service": {